Homeschool for Free: History/Social StudiesAugust 2, 2018

-Are you ready to teach high school social studies this year?
-Worried about what to cover and how to know when to do it?
-Whether you’re having your students cover American History, World History, Government/Civics, or Economics, chances are good you’re involved in your students’ social studies curriculum.
+Are you ready to teach your child history or social studies this year?
+Worried about what to cover, how to know when to do it, or how to make it fun?
+There is so much more than just memorizing dates.
+There are so many great options in a history/social studies curriculum.
 This year, don’t spend a ton of money on it.
-Instead, look around at the various ways in which you can teach these topics at no cost!
+Instead, look around at the various ways in which you can teach these topics at no cost, and let history come alive!

-- As always, Easy Peasy offers FREE homeschool curriculum for grades K-12.
+- As always, Easy Peasy offers a FREE homeschool curriculum for grades K-12.
 We thought we’d include it here specifically for their free social studies offerings.
-They offer a four-year plan specifically for homeschooling high school social studies topics.

 - Clickschooling offers free homeschool curriculum videos in several subject areas including the social sciences.